Skip to main content

-My query is Football so the request parameter would be
+For instance, my query is Football.
+The request parameter would be as follows:

-Then enter this query and you will get the data related to your keyword then go to the bottom of the page and you will find the next page with the specified number.
+Now, go to the bottom of the page, and you will find the “nextPage” with the specified number.

-Copy that number and enter in the query with &page parameter as shown below.
-This request will retrieve the next page of the request.
+Copy that number and enter it in the query with the page parameter.
+This request will retrieve the next page.

 Pagination In Python